 DIP Switch DS1 Function

 8 No function at present

-7 Accuracy of the NTP message 7273RC is used in the system 7001RC for the generation of status and error messages (see Chapter 3.5.2)
+7 Accuracy of the NTP message 7274RC is used in the system 7001RC for the generation of status and error messages (see Chapter 3.5.2)

-6 Transmissions point of SINEC H1 time datagram (see Chapter 6.3.2.5.3)
+6 Transmissions point of SINEC H1 time datagram (see Chapter 6.3.2.6.3)

 5

 4 Board number in System 7001RC

 3 (see Chapter 3.5.1)

 2

 1

-1.2.2 MAC Address for ETH0
+1.2.2 MAC Address for ETH0 and ETH1

-Each LAN interface is uniquely identifiable in the Ethernet by means of a MAC address (hardware address).
+Each LAN interface is clearly identifiable on the Ethernet via a unique MAC Address (hardware address).

-The MAC address assigned for the LAN interface ETH0 can be read in the WebGUI of the appropriate board or determined by means of the hmc Network Configuration Assisant .
-A unique MAC address is assigned for each LAN interface by hopf Elektronik GmbH.
+The MAC addresses given for the LAN interfaces can be read in WebGUI of the appropriate board or be evaluated via the hmc Network Configuration Assistant.